intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 Redsocks configuration is an **optional** part of the installer; however, if you choose this option then configure Redsocks appropriately in your environment/organization.

 Redsocks _is not_ enabled during the installation, as the default is set to _False_ (shown in the example below).
-Therefore, if you want to install Redsocks you _must_ set the feature switch to **True**.
+Therefore, if you want to install Redsocks, you _must_ set the feature switch to **True**.

-**WARNING:** After the installation should you decide you want to install Redsocks, you will need to redo the entire installation to include Redsocks and set the feature switch to True.
+**WARNING:** After the installation if you decide you want to install Redsocks, you will need to redo the entire installation to include Redsocks, and set the feature switch to True.
 It _**cannot**_ be changed to False in your configuration file after the initial install.
 Redsocks and NFS are independent of each other, so use judgment when initially setting these feature switches.

 ### How to Enable Features